clearf/sinatra-movie-production-active-record/assignment.md

 #### Objectives

 * Refine CRUD skills
-* Use ActiveRecord to integrate foreign keys to link different data.
+* Integrate the use of primary keys by tying together different data

 #### Story